exist2021/A2A/content/page/Why some women don't get married.md

 date: 2022-07-14
 lastMod: 2022-07-16
 ---
+A woman has to adjust a lot when she marries someone.
+She has to get involved in a house where everything she loved in her parents home is probably not available.
+She is now in enemy territory.
+There is no unconditional love for her anymore.

+Her husband will judge her by her faithfulness, her in-laws will judge her by how much she conforms to their values.
+In short, the hard life begins as soon as the honeymoon is over.
+The married man, on the other hand, continues to be the darling of the family, which makes him bloat with false pride all the time.
+In short, the man-child she married has to be satisfied, and then the in-laws keep raising the bar for her worth.

+This kind of scenario will scare the living daylights out of any girl.
+So many women prefer to stay with their parents instead of getting married.
+Unless the parents and her siblings make her feel unwanted as an extra burden.

+Women who have no other competing resources in their parents' homes have no real incentive to marry out.
+Unless the following conditions are met: i.e - The man has higher status (i.e., he earns substantially more than she does) and will provide her with a better lifestyle than her parents.

 ## So what kind of woman does not get married?

 1. The one who has no other siblings competing for their parents' resources.